Conditional Independence Testing Using Exchangeable Pairs: Methodology

-Note that $\zeta_\sigma(\Pr)$ can also be interpreted as the kernel Maximum Mean Discrepancy \citep[see][]{gretton2012kernel} between the distribution of $(\bm X, \bm Y, \bm Z)$ and its CI variant $(\bm X^\prime,\bm Y, \bm Z)$ with respect to the Gaussian kernel $K(\bm x, \bm y) = \exp\{-\frac{\sigma^2}{2}\|\bm x-\bm y\|^2\}$.
-One can also use other weight functions $W$ such as the Cauchy distribution or the Laplace distribution, which will give a similar representation with respect to the Laplace or Inverse Quadratic kernel.
-In the following sections, all theoretical results are presented for $\zeta_\sigma(\Pr)$ only, as defined in \eqref{eq:measure}.
-However, most of the results will have straight forward extensions if the Gaussian kernel is replaced with other bounded kernels.
+Note that $\zeta_\sigma(\mathrm P)$ can also be interpreted as the kernel Maximum Mean Discrepancy \citep[see][]{gretton2012kernel} between the distribution of $(\bm X, \bm Y, \bm Z)$ and its null exchangeable pair $(\bm X',\bm Y, \bm Z)$ with respect to the Gaussian kernel \( K(\bm x, \bm y) = \exp\left\{-\sigma^2\|\bm x-\bm y\|^2/2\right\}. \) Other choices of the weight function $W$, such as the Cauchy or Laplace distributions, may also be considered.
+These choices lead to analogous representations involving the Laplace kernel or the inverse quadratic kernel.
+In the following sections, all theoretical results are presented for $\zeta_\sigma(\mathrm P)$, as defined in \eqref{eq:measure}.
+However, most of these results admit straightforward extensions when the Gaussian kernel is replaced by other bounded kernels.

+It is important to mention that the main conceptual contribution of this article is not the particular choice of the discrepancy measure, but rather the reformulation of conditional independence testing as a two-sample testing problem through the notion of a null exchangeable pairs.
+Specifically, conditional dependence between $\bm X$ and $\bm Y$ given $\bm Z$ is quantified by comparing the distribution of $(\bm X,\bm Y,\bm Z)$ with that of its null exchangeable pair $(\bm X',\bm Y,\bm Z)$.
+Once this reformulation is available, a broad range of two-sample discrepancy measures may be employed.
+Examples include energy distance, Wasserstein distances, graph-based two-sample statistics, and classifier-based discrepancies.
+In the present work, we focus on $\zeta_\sigma(\mathrm P)$ because of its popularity in the two-sample testing literature, its close connection with energy-distance-type measures, and the availability of a simple bounded-kernel representation that facilitates both theoretical analysis and efficient computation.
+The resulting methodology should therefore be viewed as one particular instance of a more general null exchangeable pairs framework.